 - Law firms and vendors should begin operating as a single unit.
 It’s simple in concept but each person you need for the entire EDRM process should be part of the in-house team.
 Integrate your doc reviewers, with your lawyers, with your security experts…etc. This ensures that key players aren’t left in the dark, and everyone’s on the same page.
 The challenge for law firms will be creating quicker, more agile processes, and more external and internal collaboration will do that.

 - Another simple but valuable action is to clearly articulate the role of the machine, or tool you’re leveraging.
 Define the power of that piece of technology before you use it so that your team understands its value.

 And that’s it for our Legalweek 2020 Session takeaways — we hope you took some valuable insights from our discussion.
-The conference was a true testament to all the organizations that are shifting their mindset and “driving legal forward”, and we’re happy to be one of them.
+The conference was a true testament to all the organizations that are shifting their mindset and “driving legal forward”, and we’re thrilled to be one of them.
 To find out where you can find Onna next, keep up with our upcoming events on LinkedIn and Twitter.